-(1) Interest calculated at actual rates.
-(2) Interest calculated at actual rate through January 31, 2021 and at an assumed rate thereafter.
+(2) Interest calculated at the actual rate through January 31, 2021 and at an assumed rate thereafter.

 FIVE-YEAR RECORD OF FINANCIAL OPERATIONS

 The following summary of the District's results of operation reflects the District's historical performance under prior systems of school finance in Texas.
 For a description of the prior systems, the revised current system, and how the District's future financial performance may be affected by the revised system and ongoing litigation see "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS."